yhorian/pages-plugin-mailchannels/README.md

 [Original package documentation from Cloudflare.](https://developers.cloudflare.com/pages/platform/functions/plugins/mailchannels/)

 Added support for Cloudflare Turnstile.
-Add your secret key as an environment variable named 'TURNSTILE_KEY' when installing the Turnstile code.

 Also fixed the bug that only returns 200 OK status codes.